 - Follow your doctor’s orders to the letter!
 This includes utilizing all recommended treatments and medications.

-- Keep your medical records updated!
-Insurance companies will penalize you if you’re records are incomplete.
+- Keep your medical records updated.
+Insurance companies will penalize you if your records are incomplete.

-Now, let’s look at a few case studies to see what other people have done so you can have an idea of what to expect.
-Keep in mind these are examples and you’ll want to collaborate with an independent agent for a personalized quote.
+Let’s look at a few case studies to see what other people have done so you can have an idea of what to expect.

 The Best Outcome

-For the past three years, she changed her lifestyle.
+For the past three years, she’s worked on changing her lifestyle.
 Her diet improved, and she started exercising every day.

 She also began taking blood pressure medication.
-During this time, she stayed in close contact with her doctor, who keep her medical records updated.
+During this time, she stayed in close contact with her doctor, who keeps her medical records updated.

 The Okay Outcome